zJiaJun/zJiaJun.github.io/_posts/2012-05-22-readability-post.md

 ---
 layout: post
-title: "Testing Readability with a Bunch of Text"
+title: Testing Readability with a Bunch of Text
-excerpt: "A ton of text to test readability."
+excerpt: A ton of text to test readability.
-categories: [paragraph]
+categories: [leonids]
 comments: true
 ---